MicrosoftDocs/Contribute/Contribute/how-to-write-workflows-major.md

 git checkout -b "branchname"
 ````

+> [!NOTE]
+> The preceding commands assume the repo you're working with has `main` as its default branch.
+If the first command fails, it's likely that the default branch hasn't been renamed.
+Replace `main` in the first two commands with `master` to verify this.

 You're now back in a new branch and you're well on your way to being an expert contributer.

 [!INCLUDE[contribute-how-to-write-workflows-pull-request-processing](includes/contribute-how-to-write-workflows-pull-request-processing.md)]